 Our training sessions are held in open space and in distracting environments too.
 We do sessions at Ta Qali in front of American Embassy (In the National Park)

 Teaching your dog the basic commands of obedience will make your household a much more pleasant place.

-Your dog will be happy because it wants to please you, and because it wants to reap the rewards of good behaviour.
+Your dog will be happy because it wants to please you, and because it wants to reap the rewards of good behaviorur.
 You will be happier because your dog will be more manageable and will enrich your life

 Badger is doing great in advanced level of training.
 Now we are introducing him to professional recall.

 Doing great and started her advance training

 Your “come” command should always mean something wonderful is about to happen.
 If your dog has already decided that coming is optional, why not change the word you use?
 The word “here” is a very good one, and most of us cannot say this word without a cheerful tone to our voice.

 Always call your dog in an upbeat tone of voice, even when you are panicked because he is darting away into a dangerous road.
 If you yell like you’re furious, he may be afraid to come to you.
 If you keep your tone high and upbeat, he is more likely to choose coming over running away.